Yatzz49/Restaurant-Receipt/README.md

 This is my first working program using CxxDroid on android.
-This is a program about the restaurant service fow that prints out order receipt of the guests.
+This is a program about the restaurant service flow that prints out order receipt of the guests.

 **Scope of the Program:**